Mike Kiegerl

-S. Mike Kiegerl (born April 8, 1939) is a former Republican member of the Kansas House of Representatives.
-He served from 2005 to 2017.
+Siegfried Mathias "Mike" Kiegerl (April 8, 1939 – February 1, 2024) was an American politician who served as a Republican member of the Kansas House of Representatives from 2005 to 2017.

-Kiegerl is the founder and current CEO of PRM Incorporated.
-He has a BA in Business and Economics from the University of Illinois, and an MBA in International Management from American Graduate School.
+Kiegerl founded and was the CEO of PRM Incorporated.
+He had a BA in Business and Economics from the University of Illinois, and an MBA in International Management from American Graduate School.

 Issue positions

-Kiegerl's official website lists his legislative priorities:
+Kiegerl's official website listed his legislative priorities: